Consumer activism: 2010 Greenpeace boycott against Kit Kat

 Greenpeace found that palm oil production used in Kit Kats was destroying the rainforests and habitats of orangutans.
 Through social media activity, Greenpeace forced Kit Kat to cut all ties with Sinar Mas Group, the company that was providing the palm oil.
 Kit Kat later pledged to use only rainforest-sustainable palm oil by 2015.
 This movement is hailed as a notable success in consumer activism.

 2017 Delete Uber movement

-After Donald Trump's Executive Order 13769 banned immigration from seven predominantly Muslim countries to the United States in January 2017, protests arose in many airports of the country.
-At John F. Kennedy International Airport, Uber was criticized for not canceling its service and for allegedly using the event to profit during a Taxi Workers Alliance protest.
+After Donald Trump's Executive Order 13769 banned immigration from seven predominantly Muslim countries to the United States in January 2017, protests arose in many airports of the country. for not canceling its service and for allegedly using the event to profit during a Taxi Workers Alliance protest.
 This led to a Twitter campaign of #deleteuber in which more than 200,000 users deleted the app.
 CEO of Uber Travis Kalanick vacated his position as advisor in the economic advisory council of President Trump due to criticism over Trump and the travel ban.